mahdikazemi96/RegisterationForm/README.md

 > a class library with the name *IoC* to handle our dependency injections in one layer

-> a class library with the name *BL* to implement our business roles
+> a class library with the name *BL* to implement our business rules

 > a web api .net core to implement our apis